minond/site/posts/1531094894-sum-type-meaning.md

 This leaves us with a flow of data that goes from a strings, to tokens, to finally expressions.

+## Implementation

-We can bring this full circle by building our interpreter, starting with `tokenize` and a helper:
+We can bring this full circle by building our interpreter.
+Starting with `tokenize` and a helper:

 ```scala